House Democrats reveal secret plan to force vote on debt limit hike

 House Democrats on Tuesday announced a secret plan to break through the partisan logjam that’s dogging talks over the debt ceiling and threatening a government default.

-On Tuesday, less than 24 hours after the Treasury Department warned that such a lapse could occur as soon as June 1, Democratic leaders unveiled their stealthy plan — a long-shot gambit, known as a discharge petition, that forces floor action on legislation that’s backed by a majority of House lawmakers.
+On Tuesday, less than 24 hours after the Treasury Department warned such a lapse could occur as soon as June 1, Democratic leaders unveiled their stealthy plan — a long-shot gambit known as a discharge petition that forces floor action on legislation that’s backed by a majority of House lawmakers.

 “A dangerous default is not an option,” Jeffries wrote.
 “Making sure that America pays its bills — and not the extreme ransom note demanded by Republicans — is the only responsible course of action.”